KPH3802/Cheatsheet-for-new-programers/HelpMyselfQuestions.md

 Answer: `cd ..`<br>
 <br>
 Question: ***How do I change the directory/folder to one below where I am currently?***<br>
 Answer: `cd <Name of the folder>`  Note: *You must be in the proper directory/folder to get to the next one.
-If not navigate to where you need to be then execute this code.*<br>
+If not navigate to where you need to be, then execute this code.*<br>
 <br>